 |Coordinator||Doctor Vera Zhang|

 |Delivered By||University of Tasmania|

 |Location||Study period||Attendance options||Available to|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Discuss the impact of warehouse and distribution centre operations on the performance of the logistics system
+- Evaluate the impacts of warehouse or distribution centre operations on the performance of the whole logistics system.

 |Timetable||View the lecture timetable | View the full unit timetable|